I’m so excited to share my Gingerbread Farmhouse with you! This gingerbread house has been months in the making. But absolutely worth it in the end.

 Another important tip is to find a sturdy base for a house this size.
-I use some plywood cut about 2 foot by 2 foot.
+Use some plywood cut 2 foot by 2 foot.

-I recommend purchasing a full sized baking sheet if you don’t own one.
-If you do a house of this size it will be very helpful.
-The back of this house is all one cookie piece and would not fit on a half sized baking sheet.
+Purchasing a full sized baking sheet if you don’t own one.
+It’ll be very helpful for creating a gingerbread house of this size.
+The back of this house is all one cookie piece and won’t fit on a half sized baking sheet.

 Roll out the cookie dough on parchment paper, then once you cut out your cookie pieces, take the parchment paper and slide it on to the back side of the baking sheet.
 This way you don’t have to pick up the piece and distort it.